Liver cancer patients: do pre-transplant drugs improve outcomes?

 Summary

-This study looked back at data from 484 liver cancer patients who had a liver transplant to see if taking targeted therapy (tyrosine kinase inhibitors) before the transplant helped them live longer or kept the cancer from coming back.
+This study looked back at data from 484 liver cancer patients who had a liver transplant to see if taking certain cancer drugs (tyrosine kinase inhibitors) before the transplant helped them live longer or kept the cancer from coming back.
 The researchers checked survival rates, cancer recurrence, and liver function after surgery.
-The goal was to learn which factors affect patient outcomes after transplant.
+The goal was to find out what factors affect patient outcomes after a liver transplant.

 Disclaimer Read more